projectawakening/builder-examples/vending-machine/readme.md

 #WORLD ADDRESS COPIED FROM DOCKER LOGS
 WORLD_ADDRESS=

-#DONT NEED TO CHANGE IF YOUR RUNNING LOCALLY
+#DON'T NEED TO CHANGE IF YOUR RUNNING LOCALLY
 SSU_ID=
 ```